djhmateer/djhmateer.github.io/_posts/2021-09-28-how to find a problem worth solving.md

 	- no

 Product
-- SaaS ie web.. subscription model.
+[https://robwalling.com/2015/03/26/the-stairstep-approach-to-bootstrapping/](https://robwalling.com/2015/03/26/the-stairstep-approach-to-bootstrapping/) suggests a simple product first

-- Sell one offs.. and sell consulting / enterprise eg member communities training eg sell videos
+- Sell one offs.. and sell consulting / enterprise eg member communities training eg sell videos info product - can sell this faster

+- SaaS ie web.. subscription model - where you really want to be, but more comples

+## Numbers want to track

+Number of paying customers

+Number of trails
+ - can graph number of trials every day.

+Revenue per month